 - Illnesses Due to Contaminated Water: Burkina Faso hardly has any water treatment plants outside the main cities, so always carry your water and avoid drinking from open taps.
 The water might be contaminated and lead to cholera, which is a serious problem there.
 Other diseases to be wary of are malaria and meningitis.

-Burkina Faso Travel Medical Insurance for International Travellers – FAQs
+Burkina Faso Travel Medical Insurance for International Travelers – FAQs

 Medical insurance will help in covering any cost of treatment should you fall sick or if you are injured.